saltmade/citylights.vim/README.md

 More purple?
 [Spacevim](https://github.com/colepeters/spacemacs-theme.vim)

 More vaporwave?
 [Ladies Night 2](http://color-themes.com/?view=theme&id=566065a4ddacef1b003edb63) Yes I realize this isn't Vim, but IntelliJ.
-The closest I've found though.
+If I ever port another theme this will likely be it.

 None of these?
 [Rainglow](https://rainglow.io/)